Stan. S. Katz

 Continue Reading...

-Filed Under: Tokugawa Archives / Blog posts Tagged With: Abraham Lincoln, Aisuke Kabayama, America-Japan Society, Anti-Asian Racism, Diplomacy of Peace, Historical biography, History of Racism, Honoring Abraham Lincoln, Horizon Productions, Imperial Hotel, Japan U.S. Relations, Lincoln Essay Contest, Lincoln Essay Contests, President Lincoln, President Roosevelt, President Theodore Roosevelt, Prince Iyesato Tokugawa, Prince Tokugawa Iesato, Prince Tokugawa Iesato Archives, Puck Magazine, Stan S. Katz, Stan S. Katz blog, The Art of Peace, The Art of Peace biography, TheEmperorAndTheSpy.com, Theodore Roosevelt, U.S. Japan relations, US Japa, US Japan relations, William Howard Taft, Yellow Peril
+Filed Under: Tokugawa Archives Tagged With: Abraham Lincoln, Aisuke Kabayama, America-Japan Society, Anti-Asian Racism, Diplomacy of Peace, Historical biography, History of Racism, Honoring Abraham Lincoln, Horizon Productions, Imperial Hotel, Japan U.S. Relations, Lincoln Essay Contest, Lincoln Essay Contests, President Lincoln, President Roosevelt, President Theodore Roosevelt, Prince Iyesato Tokugawa, Prince Tokugawa Iesato, Prince Tokugawa Iesato Archives, Puck Magazine, Stan S. Katz, Stan S. Katz blog, The Art of Peace, The Art of Peace biography, TheEmperorAndTheSpy.com, Theodore Roosevelt, U.S. Japan relations, US Japa, US Japan relations, William Howard Taft, Yellow Peril

 Dec.
 23, 1929 – J. Edgar Hoover oversees the protection detail for the visiting Japanese Naval Delegation in Washington, D.C. – U.S. Secretary of State Stimson and the Japanese Ambassador Debuchi greet the visitors and escort them to the White House to meet with President Hoover